stjohn/hsj/README.md

 # HSJ #

-Includes code, examples and some data files for computing the HSJ disparity metric and scoring phylogenetic trees under the optimality criteria for phylogenetic trees.
+Includes code, examples and some data files for computing a scalable disparity metric for datasets with inapplicable characters and scoring phylogenetic trees under the optimality criteria for phylogenetic trees.

 ## What's here: ##